oracle/nosql-python-sdk/README-DEV.rst

 Running Tests and Examples
 ==========================

-During development the unit tests and examples run against a local CloudSim server, which can run on the local machine.
+During development the unit tests and examples run against either a local CloudSim server, which can run on the local machine or an instance of the on-premise Proxy that allows access to a local instance of the Oracle NoSQL Database.
 See `Download the Oracle NoSQL Cloud Simulator <https://docs.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/nosql- cloud&id=CSNSD-GUID-3E11C056-B144-4EEA-8224-37F4C3CB83F6>`_ to download and start the Cloud Simulator.
+See `Oracle NoSQL Downloads <https://www.oracle.com/ database/technologies/nosql-database-server-downloads.html>`_ to download the on-premise product and proxy server.

 Tests and examples have settings that can be changed based on environment.
 Test settings are in test/parameters.py.
 Refer to the comments in the tests and